• Skip to primary navigation

 Pumpkin smells are about to overtake your kitchen and thrill your senses.
 This gluten free pumpkin tart is one of the original fall recipes on my blog.
 It is an oldie and goodie that your whole family will love!

-You will be surprised at how easy gluten free tarts are to make.
-You can fill these tarts with anything, mousse, ice cream, fruit, pudding, custard, etc!
+You will be surprised at how easy gluten free tart shells are to make.
+You can fill these tarts with anything, including mousse, ice cream, fruit, pudding, custard, etc!

 Making tarts is a lot easier than they look.
 You will want a good tart pan.
 You can buy them in all shapes and sizes.
 I love my rectangular tart pan.
-The most important thing is to make sure it has a removable bottom so that you can easily remove the tart.
+To me, one of the most important things is to ensure it has a removable bottom so you can easily remove the tart.

-For even more tart inspiration, check out all of my delicious Gluten Free Tart Recipes!
+For even more tart inspiration, check out my delicious Gluten Free Tart Recipes!

 If you prefer to roast your own pumpkin, here are some tips on how to roast a pumpkin:

 • Make sure you use a sugar pumpkin.
-Honestly, this smaller pumpkin tastes a lot better in recipes than a Jack O' Lantern style large pumpkin.
+This smaller pumpkin tastes much better in recipes than a Jack O’ Lantern-style large pumpkin.

 • Cut the pumpkin in half and scoop out the seeds.

 • Brush the pumpkin with coconut oil and bake at 350 degrees for about 30-40 minutes.
-Check the pumpkin at 30 minutes to see if it is soft when a fork is inserted.
+Check the pumpkin in 30 minutes to see if it is soft when inserting a fork.

 • Remove the pumpkin from the oven and allow it to cool off.